-Economic Development & Institutions (EDI) is a five-year collaborative research programme launched in 2015 through funding from the UK’s Department for International Development (DFID).
+Economic Development & Institutions (EDI) was a five-year collaborative research programme launched in 2015 through funding from the UK’s Foreign, Commonwealth & Development Office (FCDO).

-The importance of institutions in shaping trajectories of economic development is broadly acknowledged, but research to date has neglected the impact of institutional change and the policy implications of this.
-EDI aims to address these knowledge gaps and build the evidence to inform further analysis and policy change in support of inclusive, sustainable economic growth.
+The importance of institutions in shaping trajectories of economic development is broadly acknowledged, but research to date had neglected the impact of institutional change and the policy implications of this.
+EDI addressed these knowledge gaps and build the evidence to inform further analysis and policy change in support of inclusive, sustainable economic growth.

 Our work is divided into four research activities: